 Often children will bite themselves in the area they were anesthetized without realizing it.
 The area can become quite swollen and painful.
 Your child will need to remain on a soft diet until the area heals to avoid further injury.
 Give your child Children’s Motrin or Tylenol as needed for the pain.

-Most patients tolerate nitrous oxide well.
+Most patients tolerate Oral and IV Sedation well.
 To minimize nausea and any potential vomiting, it is best to not eat a large meal just before the appointment.
 It is okay for your child to eat a small meal or snack up to an hour before the appointment.

 Your child may resume normal activity after his or her appointment as there are no residual effects once the procedure is completed.
 Most of our patients go back to school after their appointment. .